-- 14. Economic regulation is important as the new WSEs will be large infrastructure monopolies and will not be subject to normal competitive market forces.
-This means alternate forms are required to incentivise outcomes that are consistent with a workably competitive market. - 15.
+- regulatory framework, which must take appropriate account of the broader regulatory framework for water. - 15.
+Economic regulation is important as the new WSEs will be large infrastructure monopolies and will not be subject to normal competitive market forces.
+This means alternate forms are required to incentivise outcomes that are consistent with a workably competitive market. - 16.
 Further, Water NZ considers that the purpose statement for the specific three waters economic regulator should recognise Te Mana o te Wai, be coherent with key local government outcomes (especially community focus) and the outcomes being sought from the overall reform package outcomes.